alanorth/go-away/README.md

 The policy file at [examples/forgejo.yml](examples/forgejo.yml) provides a ready template to be used on your own Forgejo instance.

 Important notes:
-* Edit the `homesite` rule, as it's targeted to common users or orgs on the instance.
-A better regex might be possible in the future.
 * Edit the `http-cookie-check` challenge, as this will fetch the listed backend with the given session cookie to check for user login.
 * Adjust the desired blocked networks or others.
 A template list of network ranges is provided, feel free to remove these if not needed.
 * Check the conditions and base rules to change your challenges offered and other ordering.